CarlosSaz22/Spring-boot-MapStruct-Lombok/README.md

-This repository showcases the implementation of efficient object mapping solutions in Java projects using MapStruct and Lombok within the Spring Boot 3.5.4 framework and Java 21.
+Welcome to this highly efficient Java object mapping project, where modern development meets simplicity and power!
+This repository demonstrates how to revolutionize your Java applications by drastically reducing boilerplate code, automating tedious mapping tasks, and writing clean, maintainable, and performance-optimized code using two essential libraries: MapStruct and Lombok — all within the latest Spring Boot 3.5.4 and Java 21 ecosystem.

-The code demonstrates how to dramatically simplify and optimize the conversion between different object types, reducing boilerplate code and improving maintainability.

-Key achievements in this repo include:

-Leveraging MapStruct to automate the mapping between various DTOs and entity classes with minimal manual coding.

-Employing Lombok annotations such as @Getter, @Setter, @Builder, and @AllArgsConstructor to eliminate repetitive code.
+✨ What You’ll See Here
+💡 Automatic Object Mapping: Effortlessly convert between complex DTOs and entities using MapStruct’s compile-time generated mappers.

+🔥 Boilerplate-Free Code: Say goodbye to repetitive getters, setters, constructors, and builders with Lombok’s elegant annotations.

-Seamlessly integrating MapStruct and Lombok to create clean, efficient, and readable code.
+🔗 Seamless Integration: Experience the magic of combining MapStruct and Lombok to produce clean, concise, and highly readable code.

-Implementing object mapping workflows both with the support of Spring Boot as well as in standalone Java code without additional frameworks.
+🌱 Flexible Usage: Mapping workflows that shine both inside Spring Boot and in plain Java without framework dependencies.

-Adding automatic formatting and mapping for special field types like dates and currency.

-Applying best practices for designing DTOs, especially for the domain/business layer of applications.

-Utilizing Maven and Gradle as build tools to manage dependencies and build processes effectively.

-This project serves as a practical demonstration of modern Java development techniques aimed at enhancing productivity, reducing verbosity, and creating maintainable and high-quality code in enterprise Java applications.
+📅💰 Smart Field Formatting: Automatic handling and formatting of date and currency fields to simplify your business logic.

+🛠️ Best Practices: Designed with scalable DTO patterns and domain-driven design in mind — ideal for enterprise-grade applications.

+⚙️ Maven & Gradle Support: Flexible build and dependency management with popular tools.

+🎯 Why This Matters
+Mastering these tools will make your Java development faster, your code cleaner, and your applications more robust.
+Whether you’re a beginner or an experienced developer, this project serves as a hands-on guide to elevate your skills and streamline your workflow in real-world Java projects.

+🌟 Highlights
+Minimum manual coding, maximum automation

+Improved code readability & maintainability

+Boosted productivity for modern Java apps

+Works across multiple Java frameworks including Spring Boot

+Feel free to explore the code and see how modern Java techniques can transform your projects!